-The labels have to be explicitly defined before they can be used in visibility labels.
-See below for an example of how this can be done.

-There is currently no way to determine which labels have been applied to a cell.
-See HBASE-12470 for details.

-Visibility labels are not currently applied for superusers.
+- The labels have to be explicitly defined before they can be used in visibility labels.
+See below for an example of how this can be done. - There is currently no way to determine which labels have been applied to a cell.
+See HBASE-12470 for details. - Visibility labels are not currently applied for superusers.

-Table 8.
+Table 10.
 Examples of Visibility Expressions

-Expression Interpretation fulltime Allow accesss to users associated with the fulltime label. !public Allow access to users not associated with the public label. (secret topsecret) & !probationary Allow access to users associated with either the secret or topsecret label and not associated with the probationary label.
+Expression Interpretation fulltime Allow access to users associated with the fulltime label. !public Allow access to users not associated with the public label. (secret topsecret) & !probationary Allow access to users associated with either the secret or topsecret label and not associated with the probationary label.

-60.3.1.
+64.3.1.
 Server-Side Configuration

-- 1. As a prerequisite, perform the steps in [security.data.basic.server.side]. - 2.
+- 1. As a prerequisite, perform the steps in Procedure: Basic Server-Side Configuration. - 2.
 Install and configure the VisibilityController coprocessor by setting the following properties in hbase-site.xml.
 These properties take a list of class names.